gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Additionally to what defined in {{I-D.ietf-ace-key-groupcomm}}, the following applies.

-* The string "group-oscore" is used instead of "ace-group" (see Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}) as the top level path.
+* The string "group-oscore" is used instead of "ace-group" (see Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}) as the top level path to the group-membership resource.
 The url-path /group-oscore/ is a default name of this specifications: implementations are not required to use this name, and can define their own instead.

 <!-- 13-01-2020 FP: Covered in ace-key-groupcomm